EVATool/fae-architecture-log/_decisions/team-analysis-domain-model.md

 ## Why is there need for such a decision?

-Before implementing, it’s important to create a matching domain model.
-This way, we can consider the main objects of the domain and their relationships.
+Firstly its's important to create a matching domain model.
+Therefore this way we can consider the main objects of the domain and their relationships.
 With this method, the whole improved understanding for the domain will lead to a better implementation.

 ## Additional sources for better understanding the background